pr0me/SAFIREFUZZ/README.md

 On this target, we achieve 3400 executions per second, compared to 4.8 for HALucinator and 87.2 for FuzzWare.

 A thorough performance evaluation can be found in our paper.
-Experiment data will be made available at https://github.com/pr0me/safirefuzz-experiments.
+Experiment data is available at https://github.com/pr0me/safirefuzz-experiments.

 <br />